hpi-swa/trufflesqueak/README.md

 ## Publications

 ### 2019
+- Fabio Niephaus. [*Smalltalk with the GraalVM*][javaadvent19].
+In the JVM Programming Advent Calendar, December 7, 2019.
 - Fabio Niephaus, Tim Felgentreff, and Robert Hirschfeld. *GraalSqueak: Toward a Smalltalk-based Tooling Platform for Polyglot Programming*.
 In Proceedings of [the International Conference on Managed Programming Languages and Runtimes